top of page

 Berkeley Castle, home of said Colonel Berkeley

-CB: Welcome gentlemen - my Lord Byron - I hope we can entertain the poet of the moment, eh wot! ha - we're fond of country pursuits here - shooting and fishing in the main - followed with no excess decorum by the eating of same - eh wot? ha - we can rhyme too here in Gloucestershire - er - one hopes you bought your riding habit - for the fox shall rest this day as we hunt for rabbit! ha - we shall have a merry time of it - er (strains to rhyme) er..
+CB: Welcome gentlemen - my Lord Byron - I hope we can entertain the poet of the moment, eh wot! ha - we're fond of country pursuits here - shooting and fishing in the main - followed with no excess decorum by the eating of same - eh wot? ha - we can rhyme too here in Gloucestershire - er - one hopes you bought your riding habit - for the fox shall rest this day whilst we hunt for rabbit! ha - we shall have a merry time of it - er (strains to rhyme) er..

 H(interrupts): er - 'tis most kind of you to include us, Colonel